ArthurClemens/polythene/docs/components/react/tabs.md

 ## Usage

-Tab buttons are passed as a child node (hyperscript only), or with option `tabs`:
+Tabs can show a text label, an icon, or the combination of the two.
+Because each tab are registered with the parent Tabs component, tabs cannot be passed as children but only as option parameter to Tabs.

 #### With JSX